garrotini/set_deb12/README.md

 ## achievements

-it spins up at around 200/230MB of RAM, which is quite amazing taking in consideration price of RAM at the time: February 2026!
+it spins up at around 200/230MB of RAM, which is quite amazing taking in consideration price of RAM at the time: February 2026! besides that, I can compile all the code I need to do my next 42 project: cub3d.
+(on ubuntu it never consumes less than 360MB of RAM right after boot...)

 ### references and inspiration